JeremyAdamHart/RenderingEngineLibrary/README.md

-<h1>Graphics Library</h1>
+<h1>JORL - Jeremy's Original Graphic's Library</h1>

-This library is split between the Core (Called Library currently) and Extensions.
+This library is split between the Core and Extensions.

 <h2>Core library</h2>